mehulagg/gitlab/doc/user/clusters/applications.md

 > - Introduced in GitLab 10.2 for project-level clusters.
 > - Introduced in GitLab 11.6 for group-level clusters.
-> - [Uses a local Tiller](https://gitlab.com/gitlab-org/gitlab/-/issues/209736) in GitLab 13.2 and later for clusters created before 13.6.
+> - [Uses a local Tiller](https://gitlab.com/gitlab-org/gitlab/-/issues/209736) in GitLab 13.2 and later.
 > - [Uses Helm 3](https://gitlab.com/gitlab-org/gitlab/-/merge_requests/46267) for clusters created with GitLab 13.6 and later

 [Helm](https://helm.sh/docs/) is a package manager for Kubernetes and is